yaroslav/bundlebun/README.md

 - `Bundlebun::Runner.binary_path`: returns the full path to the bundled Bun library.
 - `Bundlebun::Runner.binary_path_exist?`: checks if that binary even exists.
 - `Bundlebun::Runner.binstub_exist?`: checks if the binstub exists.
-- `Bundlebun::Runner.binstub_or_binary_path`: returns the optimal way to run bundled Bun: a path to binstub or a full path to the binary.
+- `Bundlebun::Runner.binstub_or_binary_path`: returns the optimal way to run bundled Bun: a full path to binstub or a full path to the binary.

 ## Versioning